 I’ve put this off for a long time, but finally I’m here today to deliver you the acclaimed Sennheiser HD 600 Review!
 My goal for this post is to outline as much information as possible, while also hopefully convincing you that above all, this is the absolute, without a doubt best mixing/reference headphone on the planet in it’s class or otherwise.

-I’ve done a plethora of headphone reviews, a countless amount of research hours, and talked to some really knowledgeable folks within the audiophile world.
-I just keep coming back to these.
+I’ve done a plethora of headphone reviews, a countless amount of research hours, talked to some really knowledgeable folks within the audiophile world, and tried them myself.
 For awhile I went back and forth between 3 options: The HD600, the DT880, and the AKG K701.
 After discovering potential problems with the K701 (unnaturally large sound-stage/lack of bass, & build quality issues), I was torn between the DT880 and 600 for the longest time.
 Recently I stumbled on some of Metal571’s reviews (specifically his 600 review), and reached out to him.
 He said without a doubt the HD 600 is the go to because of the issues in the 880’s loss of detail in that spiked treble range, which can lead to harshness/sibilance.
 Check him out on twitter!

 The consensus is almost universal though: If you need the flattest, truest, and most neutral sound, absent any coloration or hyped frequencies, The HD 600 is your best bet.
 It is the classic reference, the go to, the veteran, the Gold Standard, the tried and true.
 About as close to perfection as it gets (in it’s class).
 Insert any positive phrase or statement here and it’s most likely an accurate one.
 Add to that longevity.
 The 600 has been around since 1997 and doesn’t plan on going anywhere anytime soon!

 Before we get into the specifics though: Grab a snack, sit back and relax because ..